ppeiris/HOWTOs/airflow/airflow.md

   - Representation a specific run of a task = DAG + TASK + POINT IN TIME
 - Workflow:
   - Combination of all above
+- Scheduler:
+  - Responsible for scheduling your jobs
+- Executor:
+  - Message queuing process tightly bound to the Scheduler and dtermines the worker processes that actually execute each task.
+- Workers:
+  - Processes taht execute the tasks, determined by the executor
+- Metadatabase:
+  - A database where allt he metadata related to your jobs are stored.